sonic-net/SONiC/doc/secure_boot/hld_secure_boot.md

   Details: The test will modify the secure boot component and expect the verification to failed.
 - Test signature matching (asymmetric key match)

-  Details: The test will try to load a sonic image with a pub and private key that not match and expecting to failed.
+  Details: The test will try to load a SONiC image with a pub and private key that not match and expecting to failed.

 - Test that is not possible to add new Kernel modules in runtime.

-- Test SB verification when Sonic image no signed.
+- Test SB verification when SONiC image no signed.

+- Test Warmboot: install a new unsign kernel with warmboot and expect to fail.

 ###  1.13. <a name='OpenActionitems-ifany'></a>Open/Action items - if any